burespe1/semantic-dictionary/drafts/DR_EU_885-2013/dynamic-data--parking-places.md

 ---
 id: dynamic-data--parking-places
-label: Dynamic data on the availability of parking places
+label: dynamic data on the availability of parking places
 definition: dynamic information reflecting the state and status of a truck parking area.
 category: Dynamic data
 language: en